 “MARTTI gives our health care providers and patients another vehicle to break down language barriers while being treated,” said Belinda Hein, director of Risk Management and Interpreter Services at UC San Health System.
 “The population of individuals who speak limited or no English is growing rapidly.
 Language interpretation services are critically important in the hospital setting - a misinterpretation between a health provider and a patient can be a matter of life and death.
 MARTTI has served to improve and increase the timely delivery of care.”

 Vaishal Tolia, MD, MPH, assistant clinical professor with University of California, San Diego School of Medicine says MARTTI is helpful because of the face-to-face interaction patients receive and the ability for interpreters to view non-verbal cues, such as hand gesturing and facial expressions.

-To date, MARTTI has served 5,845 patients and has proven to be a successful addition to UC San Diego Health System’s language interpretation services.
+To date, MARTTI has served 5,845 patients and has proven to be a successful addition to UC San Diego Health’s language interpretation services.